 Watermelon Lime Slushie

 Talk about refreshing!
 The lime adds a tangy twist to this mega-sweet drink and will help you stay hydrated throughout the course of a sunny day.
-Opt for a glass of this slushie rather than a beer or margarita, which will only dehydrate you—and ultimately put you at risk for heatstroke.
+Opt for a glass of this slushie rather than a beer or margarita, which will only dehydrate you—which could even put you at risk for heatstroke.

 Get the recipe from Running to the Kitchen.

-So, there's an interesting thing about pairing fruit with cheese: It actually helps stabilize your blood sugar.
+So, here's a fun fact about pairing fruit with cheese: It actually helps stabilize your blood sugar.
 Thankfully, most fruits have a low glycemic index, which just means your sugar levels won't spike immediately after you eat it.
 Watermelon actually has a medium glycemic index, so your body breaks it down a bit quicker, which may lead to an immediate sugar spike and typically a hankering for more food.
-This can happen if it's eaten alone—but when paired with a protein, the effects of sugar will mellow out and you'll feel full.
+This can happen if it's eaten alone—but when paired with a protein, the effects of sugar will mellow out, helping you to feel full.
 The addition of protein even boosts your metabolism!

 Get the recipe from Lexi's Clean Kitchen.